The Garden Grazer

 Instructions

-• Rinse and drain chickpeas and place in a medium bowl.
-Mash with a potato masher.
-(Mash thoroughly for a smoother consistency, or not as much for chunky texture.
+• Rinse and drain the chickpeas.
+Place in a medium bowl.
+Mash them with a potato masher.
+(You can mash thoroughly for a smoother consistency, or not as much for chunky texture.
 I prefer a chunkier texture.)

-• Cut avocado in half and remove pit and peel.
-Place avocado flesh in bowl.
-Add lemon juice, salt/pepper, and any other desired additions.
+• Cut the avocado in half and remove the pit and peel.
+Then place the avocado in the bowl.
+Add the lemon juice (more or less to taste) and salt.

-• Lightly mash again to combine.
+• Lightly mash again.
 Serve immediately or refrigerate covered for 2-3 days.
 (Though it's best when fresh!)

 Notes